Jack-Gregory-Bioinformatics/CryptoClassifier/README.md

 ```
 $ wget -O https://github.com/JackUoE/ImageJ-Microscopy-Automation.git
 ```
 To run the macro on your local machine you also need to have StarDist and CSBDeep downloaded to ImageJ.
-If not downloaded you can solve this by opening ImageJ and seleting:
+If not downloaded you can solve this by opening ImageJ and selecting:
 ```
 Toolbar -> Help -> Update -> Manage Update Sites -> (Now search + select 'StarDist' and 'CSBDeep')
 ```